ICHEC/QNLP/tests/qHiPSTER_build_process.md

 Next, upon having an installed SDK, we aimed to build a simple application to implement a controlled swap operation.
 For this, including `qureg.hpp` is necessary.
 However, doing this reveals that the `${QHIPSTER_ROOT}/build/include` directory is missing some header files, specifically the `NoisyQureg.hpp` file, which `qureg.hpp` depends upon.
 Consider modifying `makefile` and the `sdk-copy-sources` macro to install all headers from `./qureg/` rather than a select few would correct this.

 # Some additional notes
+These are some suggestions based on our work so far.

  - The use of our predefined `install` and Intel-QS `build` directories gives us two separate paths to includes and libraries; it may be best to redefine the build system such that `make sdk-release` does not remove any files, and additionally, the use of a `--prefix` flag for controlled installation.
-This would allow us to essentially enable a single directory for installationg all of the software (`libbigmpi.a, qihspter.a`, etc.).
+This would allow us to essentially enable a single directory for installing all of the software (`libbigmpi.a, qhipster.a`, etc.).

  - The renaming of `qhispter.a` to `libqhipster.a` may also ease use with other builds.
-As it follows the standard Unix library naming conventions, it would allow use of the linker `-l` to search what is on path without being explicit, though this is simply a suggestion.
+As it follows the standard Unix library naming conventions, it would allow use of the linker `-l` to search what is on path without being explicit.